davibe/caccuino/README.md

 # caccuino

-I use this to generate simple technical wikis that are git and markdown based
+I use this to serve simple technical wikis that are purely based on markdown, the good old filesystem and no configuration

     npm install -g caccuino # or `npm link .` from this repo cd /folder/with/markdown/files # for example `example` dir in this repo